neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/09_servo/README.md

 |1.5| Middle|
 |2| Full Right|

+The [TinyGo Drivers](https://pkg.go.dev/tinygo.org/x/drivers) project already includes a driver for servos, so we'll use that.

+If you're curious exactly how this works, inspect the [driver code](https://github.com/tinygo-org/drivers/blob/release/servo/servo.go).

 The servo has three wires and should be connected as follows:

 | Wire Colour | Purpose | Pin | Physical Pin #